sawyermcb/github-slideshow/_posts/0000-01-02-sawyermcb.md

 layout: slide
 title: "Welcome to our my student slide!!!!"
 ---
-"To the moon or something..."
+"To the moon or something...and then back"
 Use the left arrow to go back!